FREQUENTLY ASKED QUESTIONS - FAQ

 Though many of our animals were previously kept as pets, we do not treat them as pets.
 We do not approach them or try to pet them.
 This is for our safety as well as theirs.
 We want our animals to remain as wild as possible.

-WHY CAN YOUR ANIMALS NOT BE RELEASED?
+WHY CAN SOME OF YOUR ANIMALS NOT BE RELEASED?

 WHERE DO YOUR ANIMALS COME FROM?